Abbot Kinney Boulevard

+Until 1991, the street was commonly known as "West Washington Blvd."

 Art on Abbot Kinney

 Venice is well-known for its art scene and creative culture.
 Several outdoor murals are located around Abbot Kinney.
-One of the most famous artworks is the “Touch of Venice” mural which is located on Windward Avenue by Danny’s Deli.
-The 1958 film, “Touch of Evil”, by Orson Welles inspired the adaption of the mural.
+One of the most famous artworks is the "Touch of Venice" mural which is located on Windward Avenue.
+Its location, on Windward, near Abbott Kinney, is in the 1958 film "Touch of Evil" by Orson Welles.
 It is 102 feet by 50 feet and was created by artist Jonas Never.
-Jonas Never designed the mural similarly to the opening scene of “Touch of Evil” instead of painting it like a photograph.
+Jonas Never designed the mural similarly to the opening scene of "Touch of Evil" instead of painting it like a photograph.

 So Far So Good is a popular painting on an exterior building of a boutique on Abbot Kinney Boulevard.
-The painting, was commissioned by Marcus Wainwright and David Neville from New York based brand Rag & Bone.
+The painting was commissioned by Marcus Wainwright and David Neville from New York based brand Rag & Bone.
 The painting was created by Alex Yanes.
-The painting consists of vibrant colors, graphics, and various words.
-Alex Yanes was born in Miami and in 2006 he decided to pursue a career in art.
-Yanes was influenced by his Cuban and Miami roots during the 1980s and 1990s.
-Yanes spent several years in skateboard, hip-hop and rock culture.
-He won his first art contest at the age of six.